Hervandip/Tableau-story-of-flight/README.md

 1. L_AIRPORT.csv_: List of airports code
 2. L_UNIQUE_CARRIERS.csv_: List of unique carriers
 3. Write-up.pdf: description of the story and design of the visualization.
+4. January.csv: Data of january 2017 not all data in 2017
 ## Resources
 https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236